Colic? How to Calm Your Crying Baby

 After attending to your infant's physical health and safety, learning to comfort her is one of the most important tasks you face.
 That's not because crying is so terrible for infants, but because your feeling like a competent parent is a crucial building block in your relationship with her.
 The most effective way to reduce crying is to recreate a womb-like environment for your baby.
 Below, I tell you how to do that.

 But while you can probably reduce your baby's crying, I urge you to let yourself off the hook here.
 There may be absolutely nothing you can do except hold her.
 Haven't you had times when what you needed was just to cry and to have someone there so you wouldn't feel so alone?
+Once you have done what you can to ease discomfort, that is what your baby needs more than anything.

 "But I worry that there might be something wrong with him!"